 Specific event details for DDoS (details about the block requests) are not yet available but are on the roadmap to be added in the future.

-StackPath support is available 24/7 through live chat, if you have any questions.
+StackPath support is available 24/7 through live chat or firstname.lastname@example.org if you need help with WAF DDoS protection.